 - Find at least two Post-its that seem like they go together.
-Move them to a new location and write a name for this group on a new Post-it.
+Move them to a new location and write a name for the group on a new Post-it.
 If you find two that are exactly the same, that’s fine.
 Just stack them on top of each other.

 - Repeat step 5 until all of your original Post-its are in named groups.
 Aim for a minimum of two Post-its in any group; most groups will have more than that.
 If a group has more than ten Post-its, look for a sub-grouping and try to break them apart.

 - Now take a step back and look at your groups.
 What are the largest groups?
 Do they contain the qualities that resonate most with you?
 Do the groups show you anything you didn’t expect, or do they confirm what you already thought your definition of “healthy” was?